horriblename/hyprgrass/README.md

 ```
 plugin {
   touch_gestures {
-    # default sensitivity is probably too low on tablet screens,
+    # The default sensitivity is probably too low on tablet screens,
     # I recommend turning it up to 4.0
     sensitivity = 1.0